RafaelSdeSouza/ADA8/README.md

 This should be enough to get you ready for the examples we will be working on.

+**Staying up to date**

+This is a work in progress and it will be continuously updated so erros can be fixed and complementary material can be added.

+It is advisable to make sure you have the latest version before start working in you local directory.
+To do so, in the command line navigate to your copy of this repository and type:

+    git pull

+Then you are certain to get all the bug fixes and improvements available.

+Have fun!

 ### Chapter 1  - Gaussian models ###